I became a Christian at the age of 11 and have been a Baptist Minister for 24 years.

 I enjoy playing Dungeons and Dragons once a week and, in the summer, I like to go to sailing on my boat.

-The church is served by a number of elected Deacons who, alongside Adrian, form Castlehold’s Leadership Team.
+The church is served by a number of elected Deacons who, together with Adrian, form Castlehold’s Leadership Team.